cmss13-devs/cmss13/README.md

 While not directly a part of the development team, the System Administrator has access to branch switching, repository access, and relevant dev channels for the purpose of supporting the team when needed.

-**Lead Maintainer**

-The Lead Maintainer is in charge of maintaining repository integrity, by definining code standards, as well as overseeing the quality of new content going into the repository.
-The Lead Maintainer has the authority to request changes on any MR on the grounds that the code does not meet the standards that have been defined defined by the team.

 **Lead Spriter**

 The Lead Spriter controls sprites and aesthetic that get into the game.
 New or modified art assets fall to the Lead Spriter, who can decide whether or not a sprite tweak is both merited and a suitable replacement, and may request changes on any MR on the grounds that the sprite changes to not fit the art style and standards.
 Large changes to art-direction should be referenced to the rest of the team, but the ultimate discretion falls to the Lead Spriter.
 They also maintain Fax Templates & Logos, Forum graphics, and help curate wiki content.
 These tasks can be delegated at their discretion.
 They also handle all incoming spriter applicantions as well as direct changes to the spriting test.
 They are also responsible for managing the Sprite team.